 The school is committed to informing pupils and parents/carers about approaches to the preparation of a packed lunch that is balanced and healthy.
 In order to keep teeth healthy, sweets are not allowed in school but one chocolate-coated biscuit as part of a packed lunch is permitted.

-The school has identified areas for the eating of packed lunches where pupils can have easy access to drinking water and facilities to dispose / recycle waste.
+The school has identified areas for the eating of packed lunches where pupils can have easy access to drinking water and facilities to dispose of and recycle waste.

 Children may bring some fruit or vegetables to eat at morning break if they wish.
 Additionally, children in Reception and Key Stage One receive a free piece of fruit every afternoon, as part of the government sponsored ‘Healthy Eating’ Scheme.
 Water is available from drinking fountains at both ends of the school and children are encouraged to bring in a transparent plastic bottle of water for personal use.

 The school recognises the contribution that the consumption of sufficient water makes to learning, positive behaviour and health.
 The school has shown a commitment to meeting legal requirements to make clean, palatable water available to all pupils and staff throughout the school day.
 Parents/carers are encouraged to provide an appropriate container, (transparent plastic bottle), for drinking water and to ensure that these containers are kept clean.
-Parents/carers will be provided with information about the value of drinking sufficient water.
+The children can keep these bottles in classrooms so that they are readily available.